nyawitaomondi-ops/Paul_Nyawita/README.md

 # Welcome to my Data Playground! 🏌
 ## About Me 🇰🇪
 I'm an Accounts Assistant turned Data Enthusiast (keenly) interested in turning raw data into clear actionable insights.
-My work focuses on the full data pipeline; from cleaning to exploration to visualization and reporting.
+My interests are in mastering the full data pipeline; from cleaning to exploration to visualization and reporting.

 ## My Arsenal - pun intended! (tools and languages) 🔑
 **Languages** - R, SQL